Energy-Efficient LED Lighting

-Find instant SMUD rebates on LED lighting at participating retailers through June 30, 2018 or until funds are depleted.
-Participating local retailers include: The Home Depot, Walmart, Sam's Club, Costco, and Batteries Plus Bulbs locations.
+SMUD instant rebates are back on.
+Find instant SMUD rebates on LED lighting at participating retailers through December 31, 2018, or until funds are depleted.
+Participating local retailers include: Costco, Dollar Tree, Sam’s Club and The Home Depot, with many more coming soon.

 Visit SMUD Energy Store to buy energy efficient LEDs

 If you replaced your CFLs with LEDs, the following are tips to help with proper disposal.

 If you want to help the environment, using energy-efficient compact fluorescent lights is a step in the right direction.
 But it's important to recycle CFLs because they contain small amounts of mercury.

 On average, we're talking about five milligrams of mercury – or one-fifth the amount in an average watch battery, and one-hundredth the amount in an amalgam dental filling.
 No mercury is released when CFLs are intact or in use.
 But, in California, it's against the law to toss any lamps containing mercury into the regular trash.

 SMUD is working with state and local agencies to develop better recycling options and to get manufacturers to make CFLs with less mercury.
 In the SMUD service area, mercury-containing bulbs can be recycled at locations listed below.

 Cleaning up a broken CFL

 The Environmental Protection Agency offers the following clean-up and disposal guidelines:

 - Open a window and leave the room for 15 minutes or more.